Sekiraw/SekirawSQL/README.md

 # SekirawSQL

-Not the best database "language" but it's mine Document orientated database
+Not the best database "language" but it's mine\n Document orientated database\n
 Docs and examples in main.py